ricardoaxel/ricardoaxel/README.md

 #About me

-- 🎤 I am Frontend Developer passionate about web design.
+- 🎤 I am Frontend Developer passionate about web design with 4 years of experience.
 - 🛸 Computer Systems Engineer from IPN ESCOM.
 - 📘 Passionate about tech and art, trying to learn everyday something new.